zia-lab/qlanth/README.md

   <img alt="Single configuration effective Hamiltonian." src="./figs/banner-dark.png">
 </picture>

 `qlanth` is a Mathematica package that can be used to calculate the level structure of lanthanide ions embedded in crystals.
-For this purpose it uses a single configuration description with the effective Hamiltonian shown below.
+For this purpose it uses a single configuration description (with  configuration-interaction corrections) with the effective Hamiltonian shown below.
 This Hamiltonian aims to describe the observed properties of ions embedded in solids in a picture that imagines them as free-ions but modified by the influence of the lattice in which they find themselves in.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./figs/hamiltonian-dark.png">